svaksha/Julia.jl/Resources.md

 ----

 # COMMUNITY
-The Julia [community](http://julialang.org/community/) is distributed over various communication mediums.
-The Special Interest Groups (SIGs) have their own github orgs, linked in the respective sections.
-You can join them on:
+The Julia [community](http://julialang.org/community/) is distributed over various communication mediums, including some SIGs (Special Interest Groups) on Github.
+Join:
-+ IRC :: [#julia](http://webchat.freenode.net/?channels=julia) channel on irc.freenode.net for live chats, and
++ IRC :: [#julia](http://webchat.freenode.net/?channels=julia) channel on irc.freenode.net for live chats.
-+ A [discourse](https://discourse.julialang.org/) forum for all technical discussions.
-(NotaBene: The older google groups mailing lists has been abandoned in favor of the FOSS alternative).
++ The [discourse](https://discourse.julialang.org/) forum for all technical discussions.
+(NotaBene: The older google groups mailing lists has been abandoned in favor of this FOSS alternative).
 + The official list of resources to [learn Julia](http://julialang.org/learning/).
++ The official Julia conference : [JuliaCon](http://juliacon.org/), an annual technical conference where community members from around the world come together to learn and share information about the latest trends and technologies in Julia development.
+The code running the website is at [juliacon.github.io](https://github.com/JuliaCon/juliacon.github.io).

 __NEWS from social networking communities, QA sites and Twitter.__
 + [Julia page at Wikipedia](https://en.wikipedia.org/wiki/Julia_%28programming_language%29).